aosabook/500lines/same-origin-policy/doc/chapter.md

 sig Resource {}
 ```

 The keyword “sig” identifies this as an Alloy signature declaration.
+Signatures represent sets and are assigned values in analysis; they
+play a similar role to static variables in programming languages.
-This introduces a set of resource objects; think of these, just like the objects of a class with no instance variables, as blobs that have identity but no contents.
+Think of these, just like the objects of a class with no instance variables, as blobs that have identity but no contents.
+This signature, therefore, introduces a set of resource objects.
 Resources are named by URLs (*uniform resource locators*):

 ```
 sig Url {